canonical/content-cache-k8s-operator/docs/tutorials/getting-started.md

 ### Deploy the Content-cache-k8s charm

-Since Content-cache is meant to serve another charm as its cache, we'll use Hello-kubecon as an example.
+Since Content-cache is meant to serve as cache for another charm, we'll use Hello-kubecon as an example.

 Deploy the charms: